What is myasthenia gravis?

 CAR T-cell therapy for myasthenia gravis

 CAR T-cell therapy involves modifying a patient’s T cells to recognize and remove B cells in the patient’s body.
-Kyverna’s CD19 CAR T-cell therapy, KYV-101, specifically targets CD19, a protein expressed on the surface of B cells, which is involved in various types of autoimmune diseases.
-We believe our approach may present a significant advantage over current standard-of-care therapies by aiming to directly deplete B cells and potentially resetting disease-contributing B cells.
+Kyverna’s anti-CD19 CAR T-cell therapy, mivocabtagene autoleucel (miv-cel, KYV-101), specifically targets anti-CD19, a protein expressed on the surface of B cells, which is involved in various types of autoimmune diseases.